Portfolio size: | £1.2 billion |

 Current portfolio overview

-Currently, the “buy list” comprises of 28 companies the team deems suitable for investment.
+Currently, the buy list comprises of 32 companies the team deems suitable for investment.
 Whether these stocks are included within a specific client’s portfolio – and in what size – will be determined at the discretion of the investment team based on liquidity and market conditions.
 As this is a discretionary service, each client portfolio is slightly different.

-The buy list currently has a bias towards industrial support services, software & computer services and construction & materials businesses.
+The buy list currently has a bias towards industrial and technology businesses.

-Approximately 14% of the current buy list has a market cap greater than £1 billion, while only c.7% is valued at less than £250 million and none less than £100 million.
+Currently, around 35% of the buy list has a market cap valued at less than £250 million.

-The chart below shows the sector breakdown for the current buy list.
+The charts below show the sector and market capitalisation breakdown for the current buy list.

 Market capitalisation breakdown (%)